zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 The store interface abstracts away the type and will handle setting up tables for the type’s data, so multiple `ModelTypeStore` objects for different types can share the same LevelDB backend just by specifying the same path and task runner.
-Sync already has a backend it uses for DeviceInfo that can be shared by other types via the [`ModelTypeStoreService`][StoreService].
+Sync provides a backend that can be shared by all types via the [`ModelTypeStoreService`][StoreService].

 [Store]: https://cs.chromium.org/chromium/src/components/sync/model/model_type_store.h
 [LevelDB]: https://github.com/google/leveldb/blob/master/doc/index.md